4/23/2025

 Chief Lending Officer

 Yeah, I wish I had more detail there.
-I mean, there's a perfect example.
-I referenced a customer that had a big equipment, you know, machinery purchase out of China.
-And it was kind of a nice to have, we'll be a little bit more efficient with it.
-And it had a $10 million number on it.
-And they're just going to put it on hold.
-They don't need the equipment.
-And they're going to wait and see because in that particular case, they're believing that tariffs were in place.
+I mean, the perfect example I referenced, a customer that had a big equipment or machinery purchase out of China, and It was kind of a nice-to-have, we'll be a little bit more efficient with it.
+And it had a $10 million number on it, and they're just going to put it on hold.
+They don't need the equipment, and they're going to wait and see, because in that particular case, their belief was that tariffs were in place.
 Other cases, folks are just waiting to see how things roll out.
 They don't seem that tremendously concerned.
 I mean, again, I don't want to say they're not concerned.
-They're just not, you know, in panic mode by any case.
-You know, for the most part, we're still a couple quarters away from seeing the impact on that.
-And everyone's just watching it closely.
-I hope that, you know, you get some agreement today with some of these other companies and it becomes more and more of
+They're just not, you know, in panic mode by anything. you know, from what you read, we're still a couple quarters away from seeing a big impact on that.
+And everyone's just watching it closely, hoping that, you know, we get some agreement today with some of these other companies and it becomes more and more of a non-event.

 speaker